camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 ## Step 7: Start a process instance

-To kick off your process instance, take the following steps:
+To start a process instance programmatically, take the following steps:

 1. In `ProcessPaymentsApplication.java`, instantiate a static logger: